-Revenue recognition - Expired tickets.
-The Company recognizes estimated fare revenue for tickets that are expected to expire based on departure date (unused tickets), based on historical data and experience.
 Estimating the expected expiration tickets requires management's judgment, among other things, the historical data and experience is an indication of future customer behavior.

-Frequent Flyer Program.
-The Company's frequent flyer program objective, is to reward customer loyalty through the earning of miles whenever the program members make certain flights.
+Frequent flyer program.
+The Company's frequent flyer program objective, is to reward customer loyalty.
+Members in this program earn miles for travel on Copa Airlines, Star Alliance partners' airlines and also by purchasing the goods and services of the Company network of non-airline partners and co-branded credit cards.
 The miles or points earned can be exchanged for flights on Copa or any of other Star Alliance partners' airlines.

+Passenger revenue includes flights redeemed under our frequent flyer program.
 When a passenger elects to receive Copa's frequent flyer miles in connection with a flight, the Company recognizes a portion of the tickets sale as revenue when the air transportation is provided and recognizes a deferred liability (Frequent flyer deferred revenue) for the portion of the ticket sale representing the value of the related miles as a separate performance obligation.
-To determine the amount of revenue to be deferred, the Company estimates and allocates the fair value of the miles that were essentially sold along with the airfare, based on a weighted average ticket value, which incorporates the expected redemption of miles including factors such as redemption pattern, cabin class, loyalty status and geographic region.
+To determine the amount of revenue to be deferred, the Company estimates and allocates the fair value of the miles that were essentially sold along with the airfare, based on a weighted average ticket value, which incorporates the expected redemption of miles including factors such as redemption pattern, cabin class and geographic region.

 A statistical model that estimates the percentages of points that will not be redeemed before expiration is used to estimate breakage.
-The breakage and the fair value of the miles are reviewed annually, and any adjustments are reflected on a prospective basis to passenger revenues.
+The breakage and the fair value of the miles are reviewed at least annually, and any adjustments are reflected on a prospective basis to passenger revenues.